jack-norrie/dotfiles/README.md

 ### Text Editor - Neovim (LazyVim)
 My choice of text editor is neovim.
 I currently use the LazyVim distribution, rather than configuring the whole thing from scratch.
+Fortunately, if you have have been following along so far you will have all the pre-requisites to run this distro, i.e. a true colour terminal and nerd font.
+Don't worry about going to the LazyVim site, the config file contined in this repostiroy points to this distro and all the relevant files will be downloaded.
+Simply use a pakcage manager to download neovim, the lazyvim package manager will handle the rest when you fisrt launch neovim.

 ### Terminal Multiplexer
 [placeholder]